 The Tax Cut and Reform Bill was signed into law on December 22, 2017.
 It represents the biggest tax overhaul since the Tax Reform Act of 1986 (TRA) that simplified the income tax code, broadened the tax base, and eliminated many tax shelters.
-If you are getting divorced or thinking about divorce, then it is wise to be paying attention to the changes affecting divorcing spouses under the tax reform bill.
+If you are getting divorced or thinking about divorce, then it is wise to pay attention to the changes affecting divorcing spouses under the tax reform bill.

 Some changes for divorcing spouses to look into are: